lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 ### Handle notification events

+On the client side, we listen to events coming from the backend.
+The event will pass an object with data that we can use to update the UI.

-Create a helper method that starts a connection and listens to a specific event.
+To achieve this, create a helper method that starts a connection and listens for a specific event.

 ```typescript
   listenForEvent<T>(eventName, token): Observable<T> {